shenmidelin/edrixs/docs/source/user/basics.ed.rst

     U_{\alpha,\beta,\gamma,\delta}=<\alpha|<\beta|\hat{U}|\gamma>|\delta>

 in the single-particle basis :math:`|\alpha>,|\beta>,|\gamma>,|\delta>`.
-Thus, the most important thing to perform calculations with edrixs is to define a single particle basis with particle orbital ordering and then write all the matrix or 4-rank tensor in the same single-particle basis.
+Thus, the most important thing to perform calculations with edrixs is to define a single particle basis with particular orbital ordering and then write all the matrix or 4-rank tensor in the same single-particle basis.